Villanova University: Campus

-Villanova University sits on 430 acre of land, situated 12 mi from Center City Philadelphia.
+Villanova University, when including the new Cabrini and Rosemont campuses, sits on 430 acre of land, situated 12 mi from Center City Philadelphia.
 The campus has roughly 1,500 trees.
 The campus was formerly known as Arboretum Villanova, but its status as an official arboretum was revoked after the university failed to meet rules and standards such as planting enough new trees and offering tours.